2020 Afgooye bombing: Turkish involvement in Somalia

 Turkey is a large donor of humanitarian aid and reconstruction to Somalia.
 Turkey maintained an embassy in Mogadishu, Somalia's capital, until the outbreak of the Somali Civil War in 1991.
 During the drought of 2011, Turkey contributed over $201 million to the humanitarian relief efforts in the impacted parts of Somalia.
 Turkey assisted in the building of several hospitals, and helped renovate and rehabilitate the Aden Adde International Airport and the National Assembly building, among other initiatives.

 Attack

 Al-Shabaab militants detonated a car bomb near Afgooye, which is in Lower Shabelle and is approximately 30 km from Mogadishu.
 A Somali police commander said the intended target was Turkish construction workers.
 The suicide bomber sped into an area where the engineers and police were having lunch.
 Local witnesses described a "massive explosion" and "clouds of smoke".
 The casualties were mostly police officers providing security.
-Following the attack, al-Shabab issued a statement, "We are behind the martyrdom of the suicide car bomb in Afgoye".
+Following the attack, al-Shabaab issued a statement, "We are behind the martyrdom of the suicide car bomb in Afgoye".